coodoo-workhorse/workhorse/CONTRIBUTING.md

 ## Pull Request Process

 1. Ensure the pull request only contains the wanted changes and files.
 Feel free to add IDE specific settings to git ignore.
-2. Ensure keep the [Coding conventions](#coding-conventions) and fullfill the [Definition of Done](#definition-of-done).
+2. Ensure keep the [Coding Conventions](#coding-conventions) and fullfill the [Definition of Done](#definition-of-done).
 3. Consider the effects your change has on depended sub projects.
 4. Like the Boy Scouts: Always leave the code cleaner than you found it!
 5. We don't need no bullshit Code of Conduct, feel free to offend whatever and whomever you want!

-## Coding conventions
+## Coding Conventions

-- simplicity first, *the code must be easy to read and understand*
+- Simplicity first, *the code must be easy to read and understand*
-- all is in English
+- All is in English
-- avoid shotcuts in names
+- Avoid shotcuts in names
-- when in doubt name or do it like others did
+- When in doubt name or do it like others did
-- leave short comments on complicated code
+- Leave short comments on complicated code

 ## Definition of Done